tthorntone/AdNauseam-Wiki/Notes on memory benchmarks, selfies.md

 Memory-churning operations lead to a permanently higher memory baseline for µBlock, as can be seen in the browser's _Task Manager_.

-So in essence you won't obtain the same memory figures which I used in my published benchmarks if you caused µBlock to go through memory-churning before looking at the memory figures.
+So in essence you won't obtain the same memory figures which I used in my published benchmarks if you caused µBlock to go through memory-churning before looking at the memory figures, even after letting the browser's garbage collector do its job.

 Reloading all the filters is the most severe memory-churning operation in µBlock.
 Here are operations which causes all the filters to be reloaded: